aurelia/site-generator/lib/app/docs/api/router/index.md

 * `configureRouter(config: RouterConfiguration, router: Router): ` - Implement this hook if you want to configure a router.
-  * `config:RouterConfiguration` - No description available.
+  * `config: RouterConfiguration` - No description available.
-  * `router:Router` - No description available.
+  * `router: Router` - No description available.